U.S. Department of Education investigating alleged rape at Brighton High School, family attorney says

 According to Title IX guidelines, a complainant has the right to an advisor of their choosing during the investigation process.

-"We're talking about a 12-year-old, and her mom was not allowed to be in the room with her," Abdnour said.
-"That was just extremely scary for her.
+"We're talking about a 12-year-old. ….
+So that was just extremely scary for her," Abdnour said.

 "The main thing that my clients want at this point is they don't want another 12-year-old girl or any age child of any gender to have to go through a process like she went through."

-Note: Editor's Note: A previous version of this story included a quote that misidentified individuals and their roles in the investigation.
-We have removed the quote.
-CBS News Detroit regrets the error.